0xdefaceme/whitepaper/README.md

 with the attacker [10].
-This is done by the contract operator calling `pay(uint256 vulnId, string publicKey) public payable`. `pay` checks (1) if the vulnerability exists (2) if an appropriate bounty was sent and (3) if the sender is the exploitable contract.
-Is this the case, then the vulnerability is marked paid, the public key is stored and a `Pay(uint256 id, address exploitable, uint256 bounty)` event is emitted to inform the attacker.
+This is done by the contract operator calling `pay(uint256 vulnId, string publicKey) public payable`. `pay` checks (1) if the vulnerability exists (2) if an appropriate bounty was sent and (3) if the sender is the Exploitable contract.
+Is this the case, then the vulnerability is marked paid, the public key is stored and a `Pay(uint256 id, address Exploitable, uint256 bounty)` event is emitted to inform the attacker.

 As the contract operator's public key is now available to the attacker, the vulnerability can be encrypted using a public-key encryption scheme.